hrvthzslt/desktop/README.md

 If you're not using a display manager, you can start the window manager with `startx`, or run `make barebones`, which will configure **xinit** to start **dwm** in **tty1** automatically.

+## Services

+List of services that are set up for this desktop environment:

+- _keyd_ - keyboard remapping
+- _clipmenu_ - clipboard manager
+- _powerprofilesctl_ - power management

 ## Startup

 **dwm** is the entry point for the desktop environment and will start all the other tools.